dingZvel/tp/docs/UserGuide.md

 Take note that the `KEYWORD` must be one of the defined keywords.<br>
 Some examples of `KEYWORD`:
   * `total` to rank by the clients' total purchase in descending order.
-  * `name` to rank by the clients' names in lexicographic order (i.e. ascending order alphabetically and numerically).
+  * `name` to rank by the clients' names in alphabetical order (i.e. ascending order alphabetically).

 </box>